 10. Don’t Keep Changing Lanes and Signal to Others When You Are Going to Change Lanes

 The risk of getting into an accident will be increased if you are constantly slipping between cars and unnecessarily changing lanes.
 You should, therefore, avoid doing so unless necessary.

 When you do need to change lanes, communicate to other drivers using turn signals, your vehicle’s lights, or hand signals.
 Just like you cannot read the minds of other drivers, they don’t know what you are going to do either.
 By using the communication tools you have, you can help keep yourself as safe as possible.

 Learning defensive driving strategies can help to keep you safe while you’re on the road.
 Many Americans are so used to driving that it has become a fairly casual affair.
 However, that’s all the more reason that you should learn how to become a defensive driver, so other distracted drivers don’t jeopardize your safety or put you at risk.

 Are you looking to take a defensive driving course in your state?
 If so, use this resource to find a local school near you.

-Want the best defensive driving courses in Salt Lake City, UT?
+Want the best defensive driving courses in Cary, NC?
 We're looking too!
-Let us know who is the best in Salt Lake City.
+Let us know who is the best in Cary.